Thomas Bloodworth

-Sir Thomas Bloodworth, born Blidward, also spelt Bludworth (baptised 13 February 1620 – 12 May 1682), was an English merchant and politician who sat in the House of Commons from 1660 to 1679.
+Sir Thomas Bloodworth (né Blidward; baptised 13 February 1620 – 12 May 1682) was an English merchant and politician who sat in the House of Commons from 1660 to 1679.
 He was Lord Mayor of London from October 1665 to October 1666 and his inaction during the early stages of the Great Fire of London was widely criticised as one of the causes of the great extent of the damage to the city.

 Background

 Bloodworth was the son of Edward Blidward, yeoman of Heanor, Derbyshire and was baptised on 13 February 1620.
 In 1635, he was apprenticed to a London vintner and became a member of the mercantile guild the Company of Vintners.
 He became a Turkey merchant i.e. a member of the Levant Company or Turkey Company, an English chartered company formed in 1581 to conduct English trade with Turkey and the Levant or its successors, dissolved in 1825 and is any merchant dealing in the same geographic area or in similar goods.
 He was primarily a timber merchant.
 He was a member of the committee of the East India Company (E.I.C.) from 1651 to 1661, and one of the Court Assistants for the Levant Company from 1652 to 1665.
 In 1658, he was elected an alderman of the City of London for Dowgate ward.
 In 1660, he was elected Member of Parliament for Southwark in the Convention Parliament.
 He was knighted on 16 May 1660.
 He was a member of the Honourable Artillery Company in 1659, Colonel of the Orange Regiment of London Trained Bands in 1659-60 and a colonel of their Yellow Regiment from 1660 to 1682.
 In 1661, he was re-elected MP for Southwark for the Cavalier Parliament.
 He became an alderman for Portsoken ward in 1662, and was a member of the committee of the E.I.C. from 1662 to 1663.
 In 1663, he served as one of the two sheriffs of London.
 He was alderman of Aldersgate from 1663 to 1682, and was on the committee of the E.I.C. again from 1664 to 1665.
 In 1665, he was Master of the Vintners Company.